Pretrial Policy: State Laws

 Nearly every state has a presumption in favor of releasing all but a specified few defendants prior to trial.
 While state laws broadly provide for presumption of release, they also define who is and is not eligible for pretrial release, and under what conditions.
 A summary and chart provide more information on the laws.

-Many defendants charged with crimes may be released prior to trial, and courts decide whether or not to impose conditions on the release.
-About half of states have adopted laws that provide additional guidance to courts when setting conditions of pretrial release.
+Most defendants charged with crimes may be released prior to trial.
+Courts are often tasked with making release decisions and deciding whether or not to impose conditions on the release.
+State constitutions and statutes provide courts with guidance for this process.
 A summary and chart provide more information on the laws.

 Pretrial Release Conditions